WebexCC-SA/LAB-2857/docs/04-ai-agent-create.md

 3. Click on **new input entity**

     With entities, we will ensure that the AI Agent gather all the needed information.
-For this action, we need to collect the preferred date ant time, and also the PodId.
+For this action, we need to collect the preferred date and time, and also the PodId.

     > **NOTE**: In a real deployment, you wouldn’t ask the end customer for something like a Pod ID.
 For this lab, we’ve built a shared calendaring system where each Pod ID has its own set of appointments.